College and Career Planning

 Frisco ISD is committed to college/postsecondary readiness for all students.
 College readiness is a result of thoughtful and conscious preparation.
-Here are resources to help you begin what may be the most exciting and important journey of your life!

 These grades count when applying to college!
-Develop strong study skills and organizational habits that will help you now and for
+Develop strong study skills and organizational habits that will help you now and for the years to come!

 Get good grades